Nico-Cubero/PoseGaitGL/README.md

-# Empirical Empirical Study of Human Pose representations for Gait Recognition
+# Empirical Study of Human Pose representations for Gait Recognition

 Source code for the **PoseGaitGL** approach presented in the publication for Expert Systems with Applications.